Dorchester Angling Society

 For details of the Hurst Fishery (included waters) refer to Hurst Website

 Chub in the 2 to 4 lb mark, with occasional larger fish up to 6lb, are found throughout the club waters.
 Roach, bream, perch, and double figure pike can also be found throughout the club waters.
-The 2014/5 season produced gudgeon in large numbers.
+The 2022/23 season produced Bream in large numbers.
 Barbel are mainly caught on the upper stretches of the Thame.
 Although not present in great numbers they can run to over 10lb.

 Meadside Still Water Fishery